Bassterd History, Family Crest & Coats of Arms

 The ancient name Bassterd is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a child of illegitimate birth but such references are in jest.

 Early Origins of the Bassterd family

 The surname Bassterd was first found in Devon, where they are descended from "Robert Bastard, who held several manors in this county in the reign of William I. For several generations Efford, in the parish of Egg-Buckland, was the seat of this family. "

 "In Norman times illegitimacy was not regarded with the same contempt as now.
 The Conqueror himself, though illegitimate, not only succeeded to his father’s duchy, but frankly avowed himself as a bastard in official writings."

 "The church [of West Alvington in Devon] contains some good screen-work in carved oak, and a beautiful monument to a member of the Bastard family, whose ancient seat has been converted into a farmhouse."

 Important Dates for the Bassterd family

 This web page shows only a small excerpt of our Bassterd research.
-Another 338 words (24 lines of text) covering the years 1066, 1201, 1273, 1273, 1379, 1566, 1700, 1721, 1779, 1784, 1816 and 1832 are included under the topic Early Bassterd History in all our PDF Extended History products and printed products wherever possible.
+Another 338 words (24 lines of text) covering the years 1066, 1201, 1273, 1273, 1379, 1566, 1700, 1721, 1779, 1784, 1816, 1832, 1565, 1618, 1598 and 1847 are included under the topic Early Bassterd History in all our PDF Extended History products and printed products wherever possible.

 Bassterd Spelling Variations